honkyrot/blackjack-lua-game/README.md

 # blackjack-lua-game
 Created with Lua 5.4.2
-(Singleplayer) Blackjack game but in Lua
+(Singleplayer) Blackjack game but in Lua.
-Uses metaclasses and OOP
+Uses metaclasses and OOP.

 Just a fun little project I did in my free time for Lua programming.
 Use this however you want.